Do’s and Dont’s while in Thailand

 Buying Gold and Gems

-For a commission from the acquainted shops they may make you buy spurious things at exorbitant prices.
-Always be aware of rules about carrying valubles in and out of any country and follow them religiously.
+For a commission from the acquainted shops, they may make you buy spurious things at exorbitant prices.
+Always be aware of rules about carrying valuables in and out of any country and follow them religiously.

 Smile Your Way To Glory